What happens in a Planning Call?

 Brand Message Guide ($TBD)

-When you give me the green light, we’ll move to your Brand Message Guide, a strategic resource we need for the website, and that you can keep using for years to come.
+When you give me the green light, I’ll move to your Brand Message Guide, a strategic resource we need for the website and a tool that you can keep using for years to come.
 It includes messaging for all your audiences or services

 Step 4: